ashishbhat1/Unsupervised-Image-Classification/README.md

 classification accuracy, it is possible to assume that they are able to detect patterns in images well.
 The top fully connected layer of these classifiers would be removed so that the clustering algorithm can have direct access to the representations built by the convolutional network.
-Different clustering algorithms can then be compared in order to arrive at the best model.
+Different clustering algorithms are then compared in order to arrive at the best model.